What is Vaping?

 Vaping and Toxic Chemical Exposure

-Vaping e-liquids contain toxic chemicals that may cause a number of negative effects.
+Vaping e-liquids contain toxic chemicals that may cause many negative effects.

 For example, a 2018 study published in PLOS Biology found that the glycerin in e-liquid may decrease cell viability.
 In addition, certain sweet flavorings have high toxicity levels.

 Diacetyl is a chemical used to give foods a buttery taste and is commonly found in vaping e-liquid.
-While the FDA has deemed it safe for consumption, it becomes dangerous when inhaled.
+While the FDA has deemed it safe for consumption, inhaling it becomes dangerous.

 Several animal studies and factory worker cases indicate that inhaling diacetyl can lead to bronchiolitis obliterans or “popcorn lung,” an incurable disease that causes coughing, wheezing, and shortness of breath.